Home

 Explanation

 Finally, you can use this AnimatePresence in simple use cases instead of motion.
-Let's see
+Let's see our implementation:

 motion